sanskardudhe09/Grep_Command/README.md

 REFERENCE TO VARIOUS FUNCTIONS

-The Program uses get_token and mystrstr functions to find the pattern and print the lines containing the pattern.
+The Program uses token and mystrstr functions to find the pattern and print the lines containing the pattern.

-get_token divides the file content into single lines and searches for the pattern.
+token divides the file content into single lines and searches for the pattern.

 Various options implemented are shown in ./grep -h.